aws/aws-sdk-js-v3/clients/client-transcribe-streaming/README.md

 ## Introduction

-Amazon Transcribe streaming transcription enables you to send an audio stream and receive a stream of text in real time.
+Amazon Transcribe streaming enables you to send an audio stream and receive back a stream of text in real time.
 The API makes it easy for developers to add real-time speech-to-text capability to their applications.
 It can be used for a variety of purposes.
 For example: